smasongarrison/D3mirt/cran-comments.md

     sub-directories of 1Mb or more:
       doc   4.9Mb

-Update includes:
+Comments to CRAN:
 - README extended with examples.
 - Change of package version to indicate minor update to users.
 - Need to resubmit due to errors in creating vignette in the previous submission to CRAN.
-- Documentation revisions.
+- Important documentation revisions offering increased clarity and less redundance.

-Comment to CRAN:
+- More thorough check of layout of the PDF manual
-- Putting \dontrun{} around examples regarding exporting RGL device removed note regarding "Checking for non-standard things in check directory" when running RMD check
+- Putting \dontrun{} around examples regarding exporting the RGL device removed note "Checking for non-standard things in check directory" when running RMD check